Fast, effortless and 100% online. Learn more

 You pay £7,286 at basic income tax rate (20%) on the next £36,430

 When you earn over £100k, you’ll be classed as a high earner.
-But, it’s not until you earn over £150K that you’ll need to do a tax return.
-HMRC will need to check that you’re being taxed the correct amount.
-To do this, they look at what’s known as your Adjusted Net Income.
-It’s basically another way of describing your total taxable income.
+But, it’s not until you earn over £150K that you’ll need to do a tax return – or at least this was the place until 6th April 2024.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.